lnkhamalah/medical-transportation-system-design/07-Security-and-Risk/03-Performance-and-Quality-Plan.md

 - 0 public database endpoints.
 - 100% of facility queries scoped by tenant ID.
 - 100% of completion records immutable post-finalization.
+- 100% of post-completion edits are flagged and auditable.

 ## 4.2 Encryption Metrics